 ■ Release - security go/no-go.
 The Release Stage should provide a consolidated view of the application's risk, thereby allowing for a "go/no-go" decision with respect to Release.

 ■ Run - production protection.
 The Run Stage should provide capabilities to reduce business impact of exploited vulnerability (whether known or unknown).

-In the next blog we will talk about Step 6 - Processes, which encourages executing the app as one or more stateless processes by using small programs that communicate over the network, and the security implications of this step.
+Read Security and the Twelve-Factor App - Step 6 about processes, which encourages executing the app as one or more stateless processes by using small programs that communicate over the network, and the security implications of this step.